Kiname/Moode-e-ink-Display/README_EN.md

 ## **5. Customization**

 Modify the kc.bmp file to your liking.
-It must be a monochrome BMP image with a size of d
+It must be a monochrome BMP image with a size of 255x122 pixel.